microsoft/WhatTheHack/CONTRIBUTING.md

 To contribute an update to an existing hack, you should:
 1. Fork the What The Hack repo into your own Github account.
 1. Create a new branch in your fork.
-It is a best practice to never work directly on the main/master branch.
-This is where you will do your work.
+This is where you will do your work. (**NOTE:** It is a best practice to never work directly on the main/master branch so that it always reflects the state of the upstream main WTH repo.)
 1. When you have completed the update in your fork:
     1. [Fetch the latest updates from the upstream repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) (to merge any changes others have made to WTH while you were working on your update) and ensure there are no conflicts with your updates.
     2. [Create a pull request from your fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) to submit your work back to the What The Hack repo for review.

 The WTH team will review the Pull Request with an eye towards compliance with the [WTH Author's Guide](./000-HowToHack/WTH-HowToAuthorAHack.md), as well as any spelling or grammar issues.
-These reviews are generally shorter and approved quickly if the update is by one of the hack's original authors.
+These reviews are generally shorter if the update is by one of the hack's original authors.

 If the update is from a new contributor, the WTH team will request one of the original author's of the hack to review the update for technical accuracy.
-This may add additional time for the review to be approved.

 ## Ask for Help Hosting a What The Hack